 UCI 2019 Yorkshire road World Championships

 Wetherby is the next main town, and from there the riders take the A661 to Spofforth.
-Arriving in High Harogate at the Empress roundabout, they are on the A59 to the New Park roundabout, before approaching the finish, like the other races, along Ripon Road, Swan Road, Crescent Road, and Parliament Street.
-The line is on West Park in Harrogate.
+Continuing to High Harrogate, they arrive at the Empress roundabout, then pedal along the A59 Skipton Road to the New Park roundabout.
+The junior women's road race route approaches the finish, like the other races, along Ripon Road, Swan Road, Crescent Road, and Parliament Street.
+The finish line is on West Park in Harrogate.

 |Date||Friday 27th September 2018|

 |Event classification||Road race|

 The official stage profile for the junior women's road race:

 Where to watch the UCI 2019 Yorkshire Worlds junior women's road race.
 Good places to watch include the start at Doncaster, Tadcaster, Wetherby, Spofforth, and Harrogate.